Tag Archives: 2025-2026

 Click on images throughout the article to see larger versions

 This year, our Hanover High School winter sports teams outperformed expectations and made historic achievements.
-Both boys basketball and boys hockey earned the top seed in their divisions and are vying for state championships.
+Both boys’ basketball and boys’ hockey played for state championships; hockey brought home the crown.
 In wrestling, junior Emma Leonido earned her second state title, became the school’s first All-State Champion, and finished fifth in New England; seniors Conlan Geary and Peter Clarke won state titles.
 In indoor track, senior Ben Willis and junior Altonio Royster set records, broke them, and improved them again.
 Several individual athletes also hit career milestones.
 For a wrap-up of every winter sports team, read on.

 Boys hockey – The team continued its pattern of success, reaching the state finals for the 7th time in 12 years.
-With an impressive 16-2-2 record, the Hawks earned the Patriot League Fisher Division title and captured the No. 1 seed in the Division 3 tournament.
+With an impressive 16-2-2 regular season record, the Hawks earned the Patriot League Fisher Division title and captured the No. 1 seed in the Division 3 tournament.
 During the exciting season, senior captain Cam Melone scored his 100th career point.
-In the first round of tournament play on Feb.
-26, the team easily defeated the 32 seed Easthampton 5-0.
-In the round of 16 on Feb.
-28, they topped 17-seeded Lynnfield 6-1.
-In the Elite Eights on March 5, they won 4-3 over 9th seeded Essex Tech, with Melone netting a hat trick.
-In the Final Four on March 8, the Hawks beat 5th-seeded Shawsheen Valley Tech 3-1 with three unanswered goals in the third period, punching their ticket to face #3 Medfield in the championship game at TD Garden at 11 am on March 15.
-The Hawks took home the state crown in 2016 and 2022, and were celebrated as co-champions when the final was cancelled in 2020 due to COVID.
+In the first Round of tournament play on February 26, the team easily defeated the 32 seed Easthampton 5-0.
+In the Round of 16 on February 28, they topped 17-seeded Lynnfield 6-1.
+In the Elite Eights on March 5, they won 4-3 over the 9th-seeded Essex Tech, with Melone netting a hat trick.
+In the Final Four on March 8, the Hawks beat 5th-seeded Shawsheen Valley Tech 3-1, scoring three unanswered goals in the third period, which punched their ticket to the state title game against the #3-seeded Medfield.
+On March 15, the Hawks beat Medfield in a 7-5 back-and-forth game, with two unanswered goals in the third period.
+The Hawks also won state titles in 2022 and 2016, and were celebrated as co-champions when the final was cancelled in 2020 due to COVID.

 In addition to Melone, the team was led by captains Shane Mahoney and Henry Phillips, both seniors, and juniors Luke Munroe and Connor Hines.
 Several players won individual honors this season, highlighted by Melone’s selection as Patriot League MVP.
 Phillips, Munroe, junior Ryan Kisiel, and junior Shane Fanning were selected as League All-Stars.
 Mahoney received the League Sportsmanship Award, while senior Flynn Gardner was honored with the Boston Bruins–MIAA Sportsmanship Award.
 Brody Kiley was recognized as a League Scholar-Athlete.